Method – Titration

 Principle of measurement

-The method is the Standard method for the measurement of manganese in water and is based upon ISO Standard.
-The method involves the formation of the formaldoxime reagent, which reacts with manganese to form an orange-red complex.
-The manganese – formaldoxime complex is stable over the pH range of 3.5 to 10.5.
+The method is teh Standard method for the measurement manganese in water ans is based upon ISO standard.
+The method involves the formation of the formaldoxime reagent, wich reacts with manganese to form an orange-red compelx.
+The manganese- formaldoxime complex is stable over the pH range of 3.5 to 10.5.

 Advantages of the method

-The method is specific for the measurement of manganese as the potential interference from the presence of iron, which forms a violet complex with formaldoxime, is removed by the addition of EDTA and hydroxylamine hydrochloride, which reduces the ferric iron to the ferrous state.
+The method is specific for the measurement os manganese as the potential interference from the presence of iron, wich forms a violet complex with fomaldoxime, is removed by the addition of EDTA and hydroxylamine hydrochloride, wich reduces the ferric iron to the ferrous state.
 The method actually is capable of measuring up to about 5 ppm of manganese.

 Interferences